Michael Donnellan (footballer): Soccer

+Since

-After being hampered by injury in recent years, Donnellan pulled the curtain down on a career at the end of the 2006 season, a career during which he won nearly ever honour in the game.
+After being hampered by injury over many years, Donnellan decided to quit playing Gaelic football at the end of the 2006 season, ending a career during which he won nearly ever honour in the game.

 In May 2020, the Irish Independent named Donnellan as one of the "dozens of brilliant players" who narrowly missed selection for its "Top 20 footballers in Ireland over the past 50 years".